 Ana Gonzalez is a solicitor who has over 13 years of experience in dealing with probate.
 She is an associate member of the Society of Trust and Estate Practitioners (STEP).
 She is bi-lingual in English and Spanish.
 Her hourly charge out rate is £290 plus VAT.

-Aisling Wogan is a paralegal working in our probate department and is currently doing her Legal Practice Course.
-She has 2 years of experience in working in probate.
+Aisling Wogan is a solicitor who has 3 years of experience working in probate.
 Her hourly charge out rate is £195 plus VAT.

 Trainee solicitor – we normally have a trainee solicitor working in our probate department.
 Trainee solicitor’s charge our rate is £121 plus VAT.